PalmaErrico/WebAppKPI/README.md

    - Frontend: HTML, CSS, and JavaScript with Chart.js for visualization

-   - Data Management: JSON files used to store KPI metrics
+   - Data Management: Structured data stored directly in the backend

 2.Main Pages: